Lol Coxhill: Biography

 In the late 1960s and early 1970s, he was a member of Canterbury scene bands Carol Grimes and Delivery and then Kevin Ayers and the Whole World.

 He became known for his solo playing and for work in duets with pianist Steve Miller and guitarist G. F. Fitzgerald.

 He was thought to have largely inspired Joni Mitchell's song "For Free", while busking solo on the old footbridge which formed part of the Hungerford Bridge between Waterloo and Charing Cross.

 Coxhill collaborated with other musicians including Mike Oldfield, Morgan Fisher (of Mott the Hoople), Chris McGregor's Brotherhood of Breath and its musical descendant The Dedication Orchestra, Django Bates, the Damned, Hugh Metcalfe, Derek Bailey, Fred Frith and performance art group Welfare State.

 He lived for a while in the Digswell Arts Trust in Welwyn Garden City and was a much liked member of the commune.

 He often worked in small collaborative groups with semi-humorous names such as the Johnny Rondo Duo or Trio (with pianist Dave Holland – not the bassist of the same name), the Melody Four (characteristically a trio, with Tony Coe and Steve Beresford), and The Recedents (with guitarist Mike Cooper and percussionist Roger Turner), known as such because the members were (in Coxhill's words) "all bald", though the name may additionally be a play on the American band the Residents.
 Typically these bands performed a mix of free improvisation interspersed with ballroom dance tunes and popular songs.
-There was humour throughout his music but he sometimes felt it necessary to tell audiences that the free playing was not intended as a joke.
+There was humour throughout his music but he sometimes felt it necessary to tell audiences that the free playing was not intended to be a joke.

 Coxhill was compere and occasional performer at the Bracknell Jazz Festival, and a raconteur as well as a musician; he often would introduce his music by saying the words, "what I am about to play you may not understand".
 It was following a performance at Bracknell that he recorded the melodramatic monologue Murder in the Air.

 His son Simon is a punk drummer who played with Acme Sewage Co. his daughter Claire is a vocalist and his daughter Maddie sings and plays in a ukulele band.
 All three children appear with their father on "I am the Walrus", one of the tracks on Ear of Beholder and later featured on The Exotic Beatles part 2.

 On 26 July 2007, Coxhill married Ulrike Gertrud Scholz.
 They had been together since 1991.
+He died in London on 10 July 2010, aged 79.
+He had been seriously ill for about six months.